jasimmonsv/jasimmonsv/mgmtREADME.md

 I spent 5 years in the Navy, and that is where a lot of my first management experiences where formed.
 E.g., I always try to be 10 minutes early to every meeting.
 If you are on time and I am not on the call, something in my usual system (detailed below) has failed and I have forgot.
 Ping me; Remind me that I am suppose to be meeting you somewhere.
 With that said, if you are late, I will also ping you, but I will leave that meeting 10 minutes after the start time.

-I sometimes use "colorful" language.
-This is an artifact from said time in the Navy.
-I am working on it.

 ### Prerequisites

 Each team has a different culture, a different mood, etc. I do not manage the same way for everyone, but I always lead the same way.